Packers legend Brett Favre says he may have had 'hundreds, probably thousands' of concussions

 When asked how many concussions, he said "That I know of?
 Three, four maybe.
 As we are learning about concussions, there is a term often used in football and maybe in other sports, that I got 'dinged.' "

 " 'Dinged' is a concussion.
 When you have ringing of the ears, seeing stars, that's a concussion.
-If that is a concussion, I've had hundreds, probably thousands throughout my career, which is frightening."
+If that is a concussion, I've had hundreds, probably thousands throughout my career, which is frightening," he said.

 Watch the interview above or below."